Ten-James/czechtina-old/README.md

 # Czechtina

-czechtina is precompiled language for C
+Czechtina is programming language based on C and czech language.

+Compiler is written in Kotlin using [Klang](https://github.com/j-jzk/klang) Library
+## Good to know

+Czechtina started as preprocesor language for C. I had to renamed it to czecheader.

 ## Example

-czechtina is completly valid to write in c.
+czecheader is completly valid to write in c.

 ```c
 #include <stdio.h>